AustraliaSim/aussim-docs/docs/code-of-conduct/rules.md

     For example, someone may disagree with the actions of a First Nations person when it comes to First Nations issues.
 Calling them a "race traitor", or calling into question their heritage, would be racism and therefore not allowed.

-    Moderator commentary:

-    I understand and generally agree with what you're saying.
-I think the one line that cannot ever be crossed is messages that cross into the legal barrier of hate speech.
-This includes s 18(c).
-For example, if someone came in promoting actual harm against people under the guise of political statement, then that would receive punishment.
-Same with something like "trans women are men".
-Whilst this is an opinion, it is incorrect, said in bad faith 99% of the time, and creates a hostile environment for the significant majority of our community.
-Sadly not many people who will come to a Discord saying intolerant and *phobic things will respond to education or reasons.
-We should take a nuanced approach when these things occur to both prevent harm to others and also ensure the person isn't sent further into the rabbit hole.
-Everyone should watch [this video on it.](https://www.youtube.com/watch?v=KLfL1Gm9QDM)

 ## § 2 - Threatening and illegal behaviour

 Do not threaten other users.

-This includes but is not limited to threats of violence, threats of hacking, and threats of doxxing.
+This includes but is not limited to threats of violence, threats of hacking, other illegal activity, and threats of doxxing.
 It can also include threats of unfair treatment in the sim (e.g. blackmail in canon).
 There is no need to show that the threat was capable of being fulfilled.